-This setting allows you to require a password to be entered when the system boots up.
+This setting allows you to decide if a password is required for a user to enter the CMOS when the system boots up.
 The options are Enabled (password required) and Disabled (password not required).

-4-6 Boot Settings
+4-6 Boot

 Choose Boot from the Phoenix BIOS Setup Utility main menu with the arrow keys.
 You should see the following display.
 See details on how to change the order and specs of boot devices in the Item Specific Help window.
 All Boot BIOS settings are described in this section.